aws-samples/trading-latency-benchmark/README.md

 **Java Development Kit (JDK)**: You'll need a JDK installed on your machine to compile and run the Java client.
 You can download the JDK from [OpenJDK](https://adoptopenjdk.net/) or [Oracle](https://www.oracle.com/java/).

+**OpenSSL**: Required for generating self-signed certificates for SSL/TLS connections.

 ## Getting Started
 ### Deployment with Ansible